andyhuynh92/Ubiquant-Comp/README.md

 2. `Getting stock data.ipynb`

 Using the reverse engineered data, I grabbed the stock closing price using the Yahoo finance API.

+3. `Computing correlation with pandas.ipynb` and `Computing correlation with polars.ipynb`

+After grabbing the stock data, I computed the correlation of the stock price with each and every one of the features, both ignoring the `investment_id`, and also fixing the `investment_id`.
+I also used [Polars]() as well over Pandas.
+This was because when I first attempted to compute the correlation, it was going to take 2-3 days using an inefficient algorithm.
+This was when I learned about Polars and I decided to try it.
+It turns out that I had to rewrite the way I implemented splitting a dataframe to make the algorithm much much faster.

+4. `LGBM.ipynb`

+Here I did a simple model using LightGBM.
+I wanted to reverse engineer the features in order to feature engineer new ones, but this never happened due to the processing that Ubiquant did to the data.